Travel Itinerary for Matera: Three Days Exploring Southern Italy's Hidden Gem

 Matera is one of the most unusual, interesting and singular tourist destinations in Italy.
-While located in the off-the-beaten-track region of Basilicata in southern Italy View Map, Matera is internationally famous for its extensive and ancient cave dwellings, known as sassi, that were inhabited as far back as Paleolithic times.
+While located in the off-the-beaten-track region of Basilicata in southern Italy View Map, Matera is internationally famous for its extensive and ancient cave dwellings, known as sassi, that have been inhabited as far back as Paleolithic times.

 The term “cave dwellings” is a bit misleading in that while the original dwellings were fairly primitive, consisting of nothing more than natural caves or rooms hollowed out of the soft rock, later sassi were more elaborate and included stone structures with facades that extended outward from the cave rooms and that look much like traditional housing.
-Once scenes of squalor and stiffling poverty, many of the sassi have undergone extensive, often very stylish renovations and been converted into trendy B&Bs, hotels, galleries and restaurants in the spirit of sassi-meets-South Beach.
+Once scenes of squalor and stifling poverty, many of the sassi have undergone extensive, often very stylish renovations and been converted into trendy B&Bs, hotels, galleries and restaurants in the spirit of sassi-meets-South Beach.

 But there is much more to Matera than the sassi.
 My intrepid companion and wife, Julie, and I recently spent several very enjoyable weeks in Matera visiting museums and craft studios, attending concerts at the local musical conservatory and, of course, visiting centuries-old palazzi, churches and cathedrals.
 It is an incredibly friendly, engaging and, yes, safe city.
 The time we spent in Matera was one of our most relaxing and enjoyable Italian adventures in years.